 gateway seconds Specifies the frequency, from 30 to 3600 seconds, that the security appliance performs DPD. gateway none Disables DPD that the security appliance performs. client seconds Specifies the frequency, from 30 to 3600 seconds, that the client performs DPD. client none Disables DPD that the client performs.

-The default is DPD is enabled and set to 30 seconds for both the security appliance (gateway) and the client.
+The default is none.
+DPD is disabled for both the client and the security appliance.

 The following table shows the modes in which you can enter the command: